italia/spid-testenv2/CONTRIBUTING.md

 Code of Conduct: [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)

-*(If I'm the person with the inappropriate behavior, please accept my apologies.
-I know I can mess up.
-I can't expect you to tell me, but if you chose to do so, I'll do my best to handle criticism constructively.)*

 *(As the community around this project grows, we hope to have more core developers available to handle that kind of issues)*